Ever since we got back from Japan, I have been craving Japanese food.

 Are you looking for even more appetizers that are conveniently handheld, savory, and perfect for feeding a crowd?
 Here’s some of my favorite recipes from Foodal:

 Will you serve this dish as an entree, or a party appetizer?
+Would you serve this along with other kebab or skewer recipes?
 Tell us in the comments below, and be sure to give it a rating after you’ve tried it, to let other readers know how much you enjoyed it.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.